 “Yet count him not as an enemy, but admonish him as a brother,” 2 Thessalonians 3:15, KJV

 I’m so glad God has more patience with us than we have with one another.
-In our humanness we are so quick to give up on what we perceive as a lost cause.
+In our humanness, we are so quick to give up on what we perceive as a lost cause.
 Even members of our own family – oh, they may try us, but we can’t write them off.

 When Jesus gave the command for His followers to be witnesses for Him in Acts 1:8, the first place that was mentioned was Jerusalem.
 Jerusalem was home base.
 Jerusalem was where everything started.
-He wanted the people “at home” to have first shot of this powerful saving message.
+He wanted the people “at home” to have the first shot of this powerful, saving message.
 In fact, that’s exactly what happened.
-When Peter got up on the Day of Pentecost, and preached Jesus Christ to the people “in Jerusalem,” a mighty thing occurred.
+When Peter got up on the Day of Pentecost and preached Jesus Christ to the people “in Jerusalem,” a mighty thing occurred.
 Acts 2:37 boldly tells us the message that was preached was their undoing.
 It says, “Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?”
-(KJV).

-That’s a powerful reversal of opinion by those who in verse 23 were accused in the killing of the Lord Jesus Christ.
+That’s a powerful reversal of opinion by those who in verse 23 was accused in the killing of the Lord Jesus Christ.
 Bearing with people is not always the easiest thing to do, especially those closest to you.
 You know a lot about them and it is sometimes hard to envision a reversal on their part, but can I tell you something, they are still souls before God.

 Have you helped someone carry the load lately or have we been so wrapped up in self that we don’t see the needs and cares of others?
 Just a thought, what if we went throughout the day looking for opportunities to help someone else?
 Whether it be a kind word to encourage, a pat on the back for a job well done, or an unexpected smile that will lift someone else’s day.
 Little actions make for big impact.
 Be a load sharer today!
 You don’t know what someone is going through.